cyrus01337/invites/README.md

     - `manage_guild` and `manage_channels` permissions

 ### How do I use this?
+The recommended method is to follow the instructions below to plug and load the cog into your bot, then in another cog/file you listen to `on_invite_update` and manipulate the resources given to you.
+The event grants access to 2 parameters: the Member that was invited and the Invite that was assumedly used, example [here](https://github.com/cyrus01337/invites/blob/master/examples/invite_rewards.py).

 1. Click on `invites.py` in the repository's file directory

 ![Screenshot](https://i.imgur.com/SsA8hQa.png)